-Don't plan on having all of these documents available to you online.
-Some court "digging" may be in order.
-The Certificate of Naturalization I have not found except in the possession of the descendants of the naturalized citizen.
+Don’t plan on having all of these documents available to you online.
+Some court “digging” may be in order.
+The Certificate of Naturalization I have had some difficulty finding except in the possession of the descendants of the naturalized citizen.

 What are you waiting for?